 - Completed the full KIIP Stage 5 track: both Stage 5 Basic (5단계 기본) and Stage 5 Advanced (5단계 심화, 30 hours).

-One exception worth knowing: applicants who submitted their naturalization application after 2018-03-01 may sit for the Naturalization Track within 1 year of their application date, even without completing Stage 5 Advanced.
-If this applies to you, confirm your eligibility at kiiptest.org before registering.
+One rule worth knowing, and it is an obligation rather than an option: applicants who submitted their naturalization application after 2018-03-01 without completing Stage 5 Advanced must sit the Naturalization Track Comprehensive Evaluation within 1 year of their application date.
+Missing that 1-year window, or scoring below 60, can result in cancellation of the naturalization application (국적법 시행령, easylaw.go.kr).
+If this applies to you, confirm your deadline at kiiptest.org and the Immigration Office before registering.

 Permanent Residency Track vs Naturalization Track